 Providing care for someone with Alzheimer’s disease or some other form of dementia requires creativity, patience, and empathy – the capacity to step outside of your personal reasoning and logic and understand just why a certain behavior is happening, and then learn how to successfully manage it.
-That’s certainly the situation when a beloved older adult refuses to change his or her clothing, regardless of how unkempt or dirty an outfit might have become.
+That’s certainly the situation when a beloved older adult has a refusal to change clothes, regardless of how unkempt or dirty an outfit might have become.

 There are various explanations pertaining to why an older adult with Alzheimer’s disease may insist upon wearing the same outfit, including: